‘No equivalent anywhere in the world’: industry body slams Swiss due diligence and disclosure plans

 He said the current plans for FASSA would vest it with “vast intervention powers reaching deep into ordinary business operations”.

-“Switzerland would not be aligning with global standards; it would be unilaterally exceeding them, at direct cost to the competitiveness of Swiss-based companies,” Herzog argued.
+“Switzerland would not be aligning with global standards; it would be unilaterally exceeding them, at direct cost to the competitiveness of Swiss-based companies,” argued Herzog.

 “Gold-plating of this kind generates legal uncertainty and regulatory arbitrage, without producing better sustainability outcomes.”